MannyAdumbire/vimypager/Readme.md

 --ABOUT--

-ViMypager is a plugin which soothes out some kinks when vim is used as pager for mysql.
+ViMypager is a plugin which soothes out most of the clunkyness when vim is used as pager for mysql.

+Default behaviour is to print to stdout if the screen is large enough.
-By default it exhibits the immediate exit feature of the less pager, as described on the Mysql version 5.7 man page :
+This is Similar to using the less flags ( -F, -X) as described on the Mysql version 5.7 man page :

 >>>> The -F and -X options may be used with less to cause it to exit if output fits on one screen, which is convenient when no scrolling is necessary:
 >>>> mysql> pager less -n -i -S -F -X